neythonstreitz/devnet-problem-sets/Scenarios/case-4.md

 ### Sebastian is developing a new Meraki Marketplace integration called DIPPOMODE.
 It provides shoplifting and theft detection by leveraging custom computer vision models on Meraki's MV lines of cameras.
 ### By cross-referencing video footage of the checkout lines with customers exiting the store, DIPPOMODE can alert businesses of customers accidentally or deliberately not scanning items at checkout.

-1. Sebastian beings by creating a Python script that queries cameras on a time interval via REST API calls.
-His approach passes all tests when using 2 cameras.
+1. Sebastian beings by creating a Python script that queries all cameras on a 1 second time interval via REST API calls.
+   His approach passes all tests when using 2 cameras, however he knows that the customers he is marketing his integration towards will have many more cameras.

 - (**FREE RESPONSE**) In a few sentences, describe the potential drawbacks of his approach when scaling the integration to large customer environments.

+<br><br>

 - (**Multiple Choice**) What HTTP status code is Sebastian most likely to see when testing the script on an environment with 50 cameras?
+  *Remember, his script will attempt to query 50 cameras EVERY second.*

     a.
 404